There’s nothing like Tabasco Pepper Jelly.

 Place the boston butt over the onions and pour the pepper jelly over the meat.

-Add about 1/2 cup chicken broth and place the lid on the slow cooker.
 Cook for 8-10 hours on LOW.
 I cooked mine for exactly 9 hours.

 It’s going to look something like this….and smell amazing.